flytbase/flytsim-docker/README.md

 # FlytSim as a Docker App

-This project deals with dockerisation of FlytSim App for easy deployment in any docker supported Linux, Windows and Mac environments.
+This project deals with dockerization of FlytSim App for easy deployment in any docker supported Linux, Windows and Mac environments.

 ## Contents